The pie charts below show some employment patterns in Great Britain in 1992.

 Use synonyms

-was dominated by managerial and professional positions, which comprised 36%.
+was dominated by managerial and professional roles, which constituted the largest segment at 36%.
 Craft or similar

 jobs